open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-lot-for-a-procurementprojectlot">Get the lot for the ProcurementProjectLot</a> and set its `.submissionTerms.variantPolicy` according to <a href="https://extensions.open-contracting.org/en/extensions/submissionTerms/master/codelists/">the allowed values</a>.
+[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot) and set its `.submissionTerms.variantPolicy` according to [the allowed values](https://extensions.open-contracting.org/en/extensions/submissionTerms/master/codelists/).

 ```xml
 <cac:TenderingTerms>